awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **To deactivate or delete access keys**

-1. Log in to your account using the root credentials\.
+1. Log in to your account using the AWS account root user credentials\.

 1. Choose the account name near the top\-right corner of the page and then choose **My Security Credentials**\.